sapiens/csake/README.md

 csake
 =====

 C# Make.
 Use C# in your build scripts.
+Apache license 2.0

 #Getting Started